Creating content without promoting it to get backlinks is a waste of your time (when it comes to SEO).

 Start writing descriptive subheadings: You should be spending at least a few minutes on creating a great post title.

 However, you should also spend a decent amount of time on each of your post subheadings.

 Your main headline gets a reader’s attention over any other headlines that he/she could click on.
 Your subheaders get a reader’s attention so that they know which sections of the article they should read.

-Scanners only look for things that stand out and subheadings are the main thing that stand out.
+Scanners only look for things that stand out and subheadings are the main thing that stands out.